Meme1079/PsychEngineDiscussions/README.md

 11. IM NOT ACCEPTING ANYTHING LIKE (Ban this guy!!!)
 IF IT WAS DONE OUTSIDE MY DISCUSSIONS
 12. No T r o l l i n g

+Any failure of respecting these rules can result of being banned (sometimes PERMANENTLY) for my discussions or/and being reported to Github itself

 If you wish to do an ban appeal, please go to this link https://docs.google.com/forms/d/1kX2q8-OtHIPoVuXaPA8ERd_-AZTsyvydNEHUwyT662c/edit?usp=forms_home&ths=true
 #